≡ Menu

 Doctors rarely deviate from standard protocol treatments and most have no training or experience with antibiotic alternatives for C. difficile.
 Antibiotic drugs are both the number one cause and the number one treatment for C. diff. infections.
 This contradiction can be both confusing and frustrating.

-Taking antibiotics for a UTI, sinus infection or some other type of infection is the number one cause of C. difficile infections.
+Taking antibiotics for a UTI, dental procedure, sinus infection or some other type of infection is the number one cause of C. difficile infections.
 And if you get a C. diff. infection, antibiotics such as Vancomycin are the standard treatment that your doctor will prescribe.

 Around 70% of C. diff. infections resolve themselves using antibiotics.
 However, for the other 30%, the infection can return within days or weeks after finishing the antibiotics.
 For those 30%, a fecal transplant is the only other option offered by mainstream medicine and other treatment options have not been found1.

 The root cause of a C. diff. infection is an imbalance or disruption in your intestinal flora, or microbiome.
 And a common and powerful way to disrupt your gut flora is to take antibiotic drugs.
 Antibiotics kill many of your good and “friendly” gut bacteria, leaving room for C. diff. to overgrow and cause trouble.
-But some antibiotics are more likely than others to cause C. diff. infections.

 High Risk Antibiotics